NOTE: We are open & operating in RED. COVID-19 Vaccine Passports required. Find out more here.

 Read More

-The fuel-guzzling town of Queenstown, New Zealand, has an audacious goal to become the first tourist destination on Earth to have a completely carbon-zero visitor economy – and all by 2030.
-By 2030 – if things really go to plan – you'll land in Queenstown on New Zealand's South Island (possibly even aboard an electric-powered Air New […]
+Written by Craig Tansley A goal of becoming the first carbon zero visitor economy by 2030 By 2030 – if things go to plan – you'll land in Queenstown on New Zealand's South Island (possibly aboard an electric-powered airplane) and make your way to town.
+This could be via an electric gondola or hydro-powered ferry.
+Skiers and […]

 Read More